Envek/rubyworld-keep-it-ruby/slides.md

 </style>

 <!--
+Keep your non-Ruby products to be Ruby-friendly, and we will be happy to help you with that!

-That's it!
-Please check out Evil Martians blog, we have a lot of interesting blog posts about Ruby, Rails, frontend, design and other things.
+Please check out Evil Martians blog, we have a lot of interesting blog posts about Ruby, Rails, frontend, design, open-source and other things.
 -->